How can you find real estate comps in your area to determine the potential appraised value of a property?

 Zillow is one of the most commonly used online home value tools.
 It is fast and easy to use.
 It is also one of the most flawed.
-In fact, Zillow has finally been hit with a major class action lawsuit over its faulty Zestimate tool.
+In fact, Zillow has finally been hit with a major class-action lawsuit over its faulty Zestimate tool.
 Online home value estimators can help to give a fast, rough estimate of value, but are frequently wrong.
 Zillow or other sourcing websites can be a good first step in qualifying a potential property, but should not be relied on when actually putting your money on the line.

 Real estate agents can be a great source of comparable information.
-They can save investors a lot of time, by pulling quality comps.
+They can save investors a lot of time, by pulling quality real estate comps.
 Some brokers will provide ‘BPOs’ (Broker Price Opinion) for a few hundred dollars, or less.
 Agents will typically help by providing free CMAs (Comparative Market Analysis).
 Just note that they do this often in hopes of winning your business, and aren’t going to work for free forever.
 Their findings can also be biased.

-Another option is to go right to the Realtors’ MLS (Multiple Listing Service) yourself.
+Another option is to go right to the realtors’ MLS (Multiple Listing Service) yourself.
 This can provide a lot of data on listed, sold, expired, and pending real estate comps.
 If you don’t have a real estate license and MLS membership, you can also use consumer-facing versions like Realtor.com.

 One of the most important things to remember in finding comps is that asking prices are almost irrelevant.
-Sellers and agents aggressively overprice properties for sale every day.
-What you want are actual sold comps.
+Sellers and agents aggressively overpriced properties for sale every day.
+What you want are actually sold comps.
 County public records can provide this data, and often online.
 Title companies will also have details on comps that have actually sold, and what concessions or special terms may be artificially influencing prices.
 They also know what transactions are in the pipeline to close soon.

 Whenever you can, you want to drive through the neighborhood for yourself.
 See what properties are for sale, and especially FSBOs (For Sale By Owner) which may not be on the MLS.
-This will also help in assessing rent comps as you can see how many properties are up for rent, and call on signs.
+This will also help in assessing real estate comps as you can see how many properties are up for rent, and call on signs.